 Butternut squash plants are a type of winter squash.
 Unlike its fellow summer squashes, it is eaten after it reaches the mature fruit stage when the rind has become thick and hardened.
 Get growing tips for this squash here.

-Mother Nature, with her infinite sense of humor, put both male and female squash blossoms on the same vine, but they’re too far apart to make fruit without a little help.
+Mother Nature put both male and female squash blossoms on the same vine, but they?re too far apart to make fruit without a little help.
 Learn how to tell the difference between them here.

 Do you need to know how to harvest butternut squash, when to harvest butternut squash and what do I do after harvesting butternut squash?
 Find answers to these questions in this article.